youcan-shop/qantra/README.md

 # YouCan Qantra

-YouCan Qantra is a TypeScript library that helps you embed your app directly inside YouCan.
-YouCan Qantra works with apps embedded in YouCan Seller Area.
-The documentation below will help you get started.
+YouCan Qantra is a TypeScript library that helps you embed your application inside of the YouCan Seller Area.
+The following documentation will guide you through the initial setup process.

-> [Note]
+> [!Note]
-> Qantra components don't render as part of the app's component hierarchy.
-They are around TypeScript messages that communicate with the Seller Area.
-The Seller Area does the UI rendering.
+> Qantra components do not render within the app's component hierarchy; instead, they encapsulate TypeScript messages responsible for communication with the Seller Area.
+The UI rendering is handled by the Seller Area.

 ## YouCan UI

-Inside the app surface, we encourage you to use YouCan UI to create familiar and consistent user experiences between your app and the Seller Area.
-Your app should import the YouCan UI Vue library, which defines the components for the Seller Area.
-You can refer to the [documentation](https://developer.youcan.shop/youcan-ui/) to learn more about the UI library
+When working on your app, it's a good idea to use YouCan UI.
+This helps ensure a consistent look and feel between your app and the Seller Area.
+Just import the YouCan UI Vue library into your app – it has all the components designed for the Seller Area.
+Check out the [documentation](https://developer.youcan.shop/youcan-ui/) to learn more about how to use the UI library.

 ## Reference

 ### Session Token

-The Session Token API asynchronously retrieves your app's authentication token from YouCan.
+The Session Token API asynchronously retrieves your app's authentication token.

 #### Example